specialprivacy/personal-data-gateway/README.md

 # Example

 ## Scenario
-Suppose we want to check whether or not application A can perform some administrative analysis on the anonymized data of data subject 5d8025c2-7c41-4fa6-a993-b84e6b3fe7ac on a server within the EU.
+Suppose we want to check whether or not application 1 can perform some administrative analysis on the copied data of data subject user-1 on a server within the EU.

 ## request
 Then we could make a POST request to